WELLINGTON SQUARE

 As odd as it may seem, Canada's very first fully-enclosed shopping centre was not located in (or near) Toronto, Montreal, Vancouver or even Winnipeg.
 A 5.3-acre site in the downtown area of London, Ontario was, in fact, the location of the nation's earliest interior mall.

-In addition to being Canada's first climate-controlled retail hub, WELLINGTON SQUARE was the first of many so-called "Urban Renewal" shopping mall projects.
-These attempted to reestablish the downtown areas of North American cities as the hubs of commerce that they had been before a post-war exodus of commerce to the suburbs.
+In addition to being Canada's first climate-controlled retail hub, WELLINGTON SQUARE was the first of many North American "Urban Renewal" mall projects.
+These were an attempt to reestablish downtown areas as hubs of commerce, as they had been before a post-war exodus to the suburbs.

-Planning for the innovative shopping centre was underway by July 1958, when the Toronto-based T. Eaton Company, Limited (Eaton's) announced plans for a new downtown store.
-Seattle's John Graham, Junior was enlisted to design said store and an adjacent retail complex, which was to be developed by Montreal-based Webb & Knapp (Canada), Limited.
+Planning for an innovative centre city shopping centre was underway by July 1958.
+Toronto-based T. Eaton Company, Limited (Eaton's) announced plans for a new downtown London store.
+Seattle's John Graham, Junior was enlisted to design said store and an adjacent retail complex.
+This would be developed by Montreal-based Webb & Knapp (Canada), Limited.

-million dollar GALLERIA LONDON was dedicated with a lavish black tie gala, held August 16, 1989.
-The Cineplex Odeon Galleria Marketplace Cinemas, on the Second Level of the South Mall structure, showed its first features on August 17, 1989.
-By this time, developer Robert Campeau was in dire -financial- straits.
+The 175 million dollar GALLERIA LONDON was dedicated with a lavish black tie gala, held on August 16, 1989.
+The Cineplex Odeon Galleria Marketplace Cinemas, on the Second Level of the South Mall structure, showed first features on August 17, 1989.
+By this time, developer Robert Campeau was in dire financial straits.
 He had embarked on an unprecedented series of hostile takeovers of the two major United States department store holding companies; Allied Stores and Federated Stores.

 Allied Stores, which operated Boston's Jordan Marsh, Seattle's The Bon Marche, San Antonio's Joske's and Paramus, New Jersey's Stern's, had been acquired in 1987.
 Federated Stores, whose divisions included New York City's Abraham & Straus and Bloomingdale's, as well as Columbus, Ohio's Lazarus, Boston's Filene's and Atlanta's Rich's, came under the Campeau corporate umbrella in 1988.